openid/sharedsignals/openid-sharedsignals-framework-1_0.md

   Receiver has not verified the Subject claim.
 If omitted, Event Transmitters SHOULD assume that the subject has been verified.

-On a successful response, the Event Transmitter responds with an empty `200 OK` response.
+On a successful response, the Event Transmitter responds with an empty "200 OK" response.
 The Event Transmitter MAY choose to silently ignore the request, for example if the subject has previously indicated to the Transmitter that they do not want events to be transmitted to the Event Receiver.
-In this case, the transmitter MAY return an empty `200 OK` response or an appropriate error code.
+In this case, the transmitter MAY return an empty "200 OK" response or an appropriate error code.
 See Security Considerations ({{management-sec}}).

 The following is a non-normative example request to add a subject to a stream,